HTMLGuyLLC/jAlert/README.md

 **🎯 Perfect for jQuery Sites** - If you're already using jQuery, jAlert integrates seamlessly without adding bulky dependencies.
 No need to learn new frameworks or rewrite existing code.

-**⚡ Lightning Fast** - At just 14.9KB minified, jAlert loads instantly and performs beautifully.
+**⚡ Lightning Fast** - At just 40.8KB total (15.8KB JS + 25KB CSS), jAlert loads quickly and performs beautifully.
 No bloat, just pure functionality.

 **🎨 Beautiful by Default** - 12 built-in themes with smooth animations.
 Your modals will look professional out of the box.

-**📱 Mobile-First** - Responsive design that works perfectly on all devices.
-Touch-friendly controls and mobile-optimized interactions.
+**📱 Responsive Design** - Works perfectly on desktop, tablet, and mobile with touch-friendly controls and swipe gestures.

-**♿ Accessible** - Full keyboard navigation, screen reader support, and ARIA compliance.
-Everyone can use your modals.
+**♿ Basic Accessibility** - Keyboard navigation, screen reader support, and ARIA attributes for better usability.

 **🔄 Backward Compatible** - Upgrading from older versions?
 Your existing code will work without changes.